-It’s worth checking out what cover your landlord has, though, as it might cover emergency accommodation for you in a crisis, and it might also cover accidental damage.
+It’s worth asking what your landlord's policy includes.
+It might cover emergency accommodation for you in a crisis, and it might also cover accidental damage.

 What does tenant insurance cover?

-- a place to stay if your property is uninhabitable after a flood or fire, and
+- A place to stay if your property is uninhabitable after a flood or fire

-- chilled/frozen food if there’s a power cut or the fridge/freezer breaks down.
+- Spoiled food if there is a power cut or the refrigerator or freezer breaks down

-- It won’t cover you if you leave the property unoccupied for a long time– usually, 30 days (so your regular holidays should be okay).
+- If the property is unoccupied for a long time– usually, 30 days

-- It may not cover high value items – there may be a limit for each single item, and things like mobile phones, tablets, and bikes may need to be specified on your policy as well.
+- It may not cover high-value items – there may be a limit for each single item.
+Items like mobile phones, tablets, and bikes may need to be specified on your policy as well.

-- It may not provide cover for possessions that you take with you outside your home, though ‘all risks’ or ‘personal possessions’ cover can often be added as an extra.
+- Possessions that you take outside your home without an ‘all risks’ or ‘personal possessions’ cover add-on

-- If you make a claim, you’ll need to meet some amount of the cost yourself – this amount is known as the ‘excess’ and varies by policy.
+- If you make a claim, you’ll need to pay some of cost yourself – this amount is known as a deductible and varies by policy.

 Does the building need to be covered too by rental insurance?

 No, you don’t need to insure the building with tenant insurance.
-Home insurance for tenants only covers contents.
+Home insurance for tenants only covers the contents and your personal liability.
 The building belongs to your landlord, who is responsible for any necessary repairs.
-That includes certain fixtures and fittings – sinks, baths, toilets, plumbing, gas pipes, electrical work, and central heating.
-Basically, if you can't move it, the landlord’s responsible.
+That includes certain sinks, baths, toilets, plumbing, appliances, gas pipes, electrical work and central heating.
+Basically, if you can't move it, it is the landlord’s responsibility.

-Most landlords have their own insurance, though there is no legal obligation for them to have a policy in place.
+Most landlords have their own insurance, although there is no legal obligation for them to hold a policy.

 How much is tenant insurance?

-Tenants insurance can cost around 800-1,000 $ a year but exactly how much you’ll have to pay depends on several factors:
+Tenants insurance can be purchased for under $300 or $400 per year, but exactly how much you’ll have to pay depends on:

-However, how much is renters insurance may also depend on other factors and insurers may also take into account factors such as the job you do.
+However, how much is renters insurance may also depend on other factors.
+Insurers may also take into account factors such as the job you do.

-Better home security will reduce your premium, for instance if you have window locks, an alarm system and a fitted smoke alarm, or a neighbourhood watch scheme active in the area.
-But a lot of this will be down to your landlord.
+- Better home security will reduce your premium.
+For instance, you can save if you have window locks, an alarm system, smoke alarm or a neighbourhood watch scheme in the area.

 What are the best tenant’s insurance policies?